 The university will not withdraw a subsidy for medical certificates this September, after questioning from the students’ union revealed there was no evidence for a claimed increase in requests.

-In July, Concrete reported new students registered at the University Medical Centre (UMS) would have to pay £35 for a UEA Medical Certificate from 1 September.
+Concrete reported new students registered at the University Medical Centre (UMS) would have to pay £35 for a UEA Medical Certificate from 1 September.
 The charge would be phased in over three years and apply to the certificates needed for extensions and extenuating circumstances.

 At the time, Director of Student Support Services Dr Jon Sharp said: “We have seen an exponential increase in students seeking medical certificates and UMS has noted that many do not present with any diagnosable symptoms.”